fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

 This should now create a release with a built (and signed) APK each time there is a new tag.
 Fair enough; all you have to do for it to deploy is create a new tag.

-### Creating Tags
+### Part A. Creating tags

 What if you're lazy like me, though?
 What if you want to create a new release on each push to the master branch?
-(I have two branches in most of my projects, `develop` and `master`, for this purpose)
+(I have two branches in most of my projects, `develop` and `master`, for this purpose - only the commits currently in production are in the `master` branch)

 A simple modification to the `on` section of the previous snippet does the trick.